Viralabs Viruclear is a broad spectrum surface sanitiser developed specifically for the Covid-19 virus.

 Why buy Odorex?

-Shipping is free for non-rural NZ customers & orders are sent by Fastway Couriers at 9am the following day.
+Shipping is free for orders over $25.
+Orders are sent with Aramax at 9am the following business day.

 We have over 30 years experience in odour control.